aciccarello/ciccarello.me/_posts/2019-03-31-estamos-en-puebla-mexico.md

 them as they have greatly enriched out time here.

 {% include image.html
-    file="/assets/img/puebla-fort-loreto.jpg"
+    file: "/assets/img/puebla-fort-loreto.jpg"
-    alt="6 young people, 4 mexican, 2 white taking a selfie in front of a white building with a decorated entryway" caption="With our friends at Fort Loreto  -  [Photo by Bekah](https://www.instagram.com/p/BvSlFn2nVck/)"
+    alt: "6 young people, 4 mexican, 2 white taking a selfie in front of a white building with a decorated entryway"
+    caption: "With our friends at Fort Loreto  -  [Photo by Bekah](https://www.instagram.com/p/BvSlFn2nVck/)"
 %}

 ### What's Our Plan?